New XFLs show solid Saturday numbers that are slightly above the AAF debut - The Media Times

 The opening weekend of the new XFL met with great media interest, new broadcasting approaches and much more among the players involved, and at least some of them were reflected in decent ratings.
 The opening game (Seattle Dragons / D.C.
-Defenders on ABC) attracted a slightly larger audience than the AAF’s debut last year, as Austin Karp of the Sports Business Journal said:
+Defenders on ABC, 2:00 p.m.
+Eastern Saturday) attracted a slightly larger audience than AAF’s debut last year, according to Austin Karp of the Sports Business Journal:

 Sooooo close when comparing XFL and AAF TV shows for the first time: